WhatsApp to Soon Protect Your Chats via Fingerprint Authentication: Report

-Facebook-owned WhatsApp is reportedly working on a fingerprint authentication feature to protect its users' chats from being seen by others.
+WhatsApp is reportedly working on a fingerprint authentication feature to protect its users' chats from being seen by others.
 The authentication, once enabled, will be required for users to open the app.
+The Facebook-owned instant messaging service was recently reported to bring a similar feature to iPhone as well, supporting two biometric authentication methods - both Face ID and Touch ID.
+It appears this won't be limited to iPhone, and users on Android will get fingerprint authentication, but no facial recognition based authentication, thanks to the lack of a widely used standard on the platform.

 According to WABetaInfo, a fan site that tests new WhatsApp features early, the feature is current under development, and disabled by default in the Android 2.19.3 beta version.